apmauva/PreCalculus-Preparation/README.md

 <!--Some frequently misinterpreted examples -->
 ###  Some frequently misinterpreted examples
 For html files, please download them as html file to your local disk.
-In this way, you can click "Solution" to view the work process.
+In this way, you can click "Solution" or "Answer" to view the work process.
 * <a href="https://apmauva.github.io/PreCalculus-Preparation/2025Revision/Problems/Q-18,-19--Solving_trig_equations.html"> Q18 and Q19-T, TD (html)</a>
 * <a href="https://apmauva.github.io/PreCalculus-Preparation/2025Revision/Problems/Q-20--Validating_trig_identities.html"> Q20-TD (html)</a>